-- Ensure that all information is available in accessible formats, such as large print, Braille, audio, and easy-read versions. - Provide communication aids and services, such as sign language interpreters, when needed. - Maintain an accessible school website that complies with current web accessibility standards. - Offer translation services for non-English speaking parents and guardians.
+- Ensure that all information is available in accessible formats as required, such as large print, Braille, audio, and easy-read versions. - Provide communication aids and services, such as sign language interpreters, when needed. - Regularly review the school website for compliance with current web accessibility standards. - Offer translation services for non-English speaking parents and guardians.